 Perhaps it is like diamonds.
 We inflate the value by keeping it away from as many as possible.
 We make people believe it is precious to obtain, when in reality it is a common resource.
 Diamonds are cheaper to dig up from the ground than to create in a lab, did you know that?

-I cannot tell you how to share love.
+I cannot tell you how to want to share love.
 How to discard the scarcity model in regards to love.
-But I can say that it is possible.